andre4ik3/semver-redirector/README.md

 returned in the error.

 The full semantic version syntax is supported, including complex specifiers, such as `1.2.7 || >=1.2.9 <2.0.0`.
-However not all syntax isn't supported directly in URLs: some special characters must be URL-encoded.
+However not all syntax is supported directly in URLs: some special characters must be URL-encoded.
 See the [`semver` library documentation][1] for a more detailed description of the supported syntax.

 The special case `latest` causes all semantic version parsing to be skipped and just returns the latest tag, making it possible to get the latest tag of flakes that don't conform to semantic versioning.

+It also supports fetching Nixpkgs channels from `channels.nixos.org`.
+In that case, the first component is parsed as the target "status" (one of `stable` or `rolling`), and the second component is parsed as the target "variant" (one of `primary`, `darwin`, or `small`).
+If omitted, they default to `stable` and `primary` respectively.

+Such URLs will redirect to the `nixexprs.tar.xz` file, which is often smaller and faster to fetch than the repo archive from `github:NixOS/nixpkgs` URLs.

+Successful responses are cached for 5 minutes.

 ## Examples